-Kyla Fantin and Ruby Athanas are both currently in their third year of studying a Bachelor of Communication Design (Honours) at Swinburne University of Technology.
-Kyla holds a minor in Advertising and Ruby holds a minor in Photomedia.
+Grace Harries and Manal Rizwan are both currently in their third year of studying a Bachelor of Communication Design (Honours) at Swinburne University of Technology.

-We thank Caitlin for all her efforts and wish her all the best in the future, and look forward to our next chapter with Kyla and Ruby.
+We thank Kyla and Ruby for all their efforts and wish them all the best in the future, and look forward to our next chapter with Grace and Manal.